raganwald/braythwayt.com/index.md

 Reg &ldquo;raganwald&rdquo; Braithwaite is proof that somewhere, a combinatory forest is missing its Idiot Bird.
 His interests include constructing surreal numbers, deconstructing hopelessly egocentric nulls, and celebrating the joy of programming.
 This is a space for ideas that are not code-centric.

 Reginald Braithwaite is the author of [JavaScript Allongé](https://leanpub.com/javascriptallongesix), [CoffeeScript Ristretto](https://leanpub.com/coffeescript-ristretto) and the programming-specific blog [raganwald.com](http://raganwald.com).
 He has shipped with [PagerDuty](https://pagerduty.com), [GitHub](https://githiub.com), Unspace, KL Group/Sitraka, and others.
-He checks his [LinkedIn](https://www.linkedin.com/in/raganwald/) increquently.

 ---